-- A company and any controlling shareholder or management official of the company; - o An individual and the individual's immediate family; - o Companies under common control or a company and each company it controls; - Two or more persons that have made, or propose to make, a joint filing under sections 13 or 14 of the Securities Exchange Act; - A person and any trust for which the person serves as trustee or any trust for which the person is a beneficiary; and - Persons that are parties to any agreement, contract, understanding, relationship, or other arrangement, whether written or otherwise, regarding the acquisition, voting, or transfer of control of voting securities of a covered institution, other than through revocable proxies.
+- A company and any controlling shareholder or management official of the company; - An individual and the individual's immediate family; - o Companies under common control or a company and each company it controls; - Two or more persons that have made, or propose to make, a joint filing under sections 13 or 14 of the Securities Exchange Act; - A person and any trust for which the person serves as trustee or any trust for which the person is a beneficiary; and - Persons that are parties to any agreement, contract, understanding, relationship, or other arrangement, whether written or otherwise, regarding the acquisition, voting, or transfer of control of voting securities of a covered institution, other than through revocable proxies.

-The proposed rule would include a definition of "voting securities" that is very similar to, the definition currently used by the Board of Governors.
-The proposed rule would also include new definitions of the terms "immediate family", "management official", "company", and "convertible securities" in relationship to the proposed rebuttable presumptions.
+The final rule includes a definition of "voting securities" that is very similar to the definition currently used by the Board of Governors.
+The final rule also includes new definitions of the terms "immediate family", "management official", "company", and "convertible securities" in relationship to the rebuttable presumptions.

 Based on the FDIC's experience interpreting and implementing the Change in Bank Control Act, staff has generally treated the acquisition of an option or warrant as the acquisition of the underlying voting securities notwithstanding that they may only be exercised after a period of time.
-Staff believes that non-voting debt or equity securities that convert to voting securities present similar abilities to exert influence over the issuer of the securities.
-Therefore, the proposed rule would include a rebuttable presumption that an acquisition of options, warrants, or convertible securities constitutes the acquisition of voting securities.
-The proposed rule provides that nonvoting securities that may be converted into voting securities are presumed to be voting securities subject to rebuttal.
+Staff believes that non-voting debt or equity securities that may be converted into voting securities present similar abilities to exert influence over the issuer of the securities.
+Therefore, the final rule includes a rebuttable presumption that an acquisition of options, warrants, or convertible securities constitutes the acquisition of voting securities.
+The final rule provides that nonvoting securities that may be converted into voting securities are presumed to be voting securities subject to rebuttal.